 - 6 Making your amp rack – covering the board

-- 9 A simple way to take your amp rack to the next level
+- 9 Taking your amp rack to the next level – On the cheap!

-- 10 DIY car amp rack plans estimated cost
+- 10 DIY car amp rack plans cost estimate

 Basic amp rack how-to steps: infographic guide

-Make a tools list (and other things to know before you begin)
+Your tools list and things to know first

 Tools you’ll need